mleedavis/uav-image-processing-classification/README.md

 # Image Classification with Random Forests
 This step utilizes the classify-imagery.R script predict proportional cover of vegetation types within the project area based on the predictor variables developed in earlier steps.
 The final product is a classification of the clipped orthoimage (example below) and model related accuracy indices.

+## Model Generation

+## Evaluating the Model

+## The Final Classification Map and Summary Statistics

+Proportional coverage of plant groups is accomplished by summing pixels assigned to each group and converting to area.
+Change over time may then be tracked through simple raster math.

 ![](images/OS_classifiedMap.png)
 |:-:|